RubenVerborgh/AsyncIterator/README.md

 }, 100);
 ```

-Or we can get the first 1000 links and display them:
+Or we can get the first 30 links and display them:
 ```JavaScript
 links.take(30).on('data', console.log);
 ```

-In both cases, pages from Wikipedia will only be fetched when needed.
+In both cases, pages from Wikipedia will only be fetched when needed—the data consumer is in control.
-This is what makes `AsyncIterator` [_lazy_](https://en.wikipedia.org/wiki/Lazy_evaluation).
+This is what makes `AsyncIterator` [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation).

+If we had implemented this using the `Observable` pattern,
+an entire flow of unnecessary pages would be fetched,
+because it is controlled by the data publisher instead.

 ## Usage
 `AsyncIterator` implements the [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) interface